 “It was a very strange situation… to have two deaths on the same property,” Indian River County Sheriff’s Corporal Michael Dilks said.

 The Indian River County Sheriff’s Office determined suspicions of foul play were “unfounded” and that no crime had occurred, spokesman Maj.
 Eric Flowers said.
-Autopsy reports show both Thomas Hare, 77, and Nancy Browne, 55, both of Vero Beach, had traces of cocaine in their system before their bodies were found in separate ponds at a fish farm Dec.
+Autopsy reports showed Thomas Hare, 77, and Nancy Browne, 55, both of Vero Beach, had traces of cocaine in their systems before their bodies were found in separate ponds at the fish farm Dec.
 4, 2017, in south county.

 The pair were last seen on surveillance footage at 1:30 p.m. the day before at a Walgreens, 1705 U.S. 1.

-Evidence at the scene suggests Hare and Browne drove to the fish farm together to have sex in a truck, according to the medical examiner and sheriff’s deputies.
+Evidence at the scene suggests Hare and Browne drove to the fish farm together to intake drugs in a truck, according to the medical examiner and sheriff’s deputies.
 Hare had parked his vehicle close to the edge of a fish pond.

 Hare fell into the pond after he tried to get out of the vehicle, reports show.